 One unit.
 This interdisciplinary course provides students with an opportunity to read a broad range of drama, poetry, and fiction from the ancient Western classics to modern literature from a psychodynamic perspective on human experience.
 We will consider the many themes about which creative writers have provided insight into human feeling, thought and action long before psychology as a human science attained similar insights.
 Authors read include a selection from the following: Euripides, Sophocles, Shakespeare, Jonathan Swift, Herman Melville, Joseph Conrad, Emily Dickinson, Mary Shelley, Bram Stoker, Robert Louis Stevenson, Henry James, Fyodor Dostoevsky, Edgar Allan Poe, Thomas Mann, Lewis Carroll, T. S. Eliot, Hermann Hesse, and Peter Shaffer.
 The course will be a seminar in setting, with generous opportunity for presentations and discussions led by students.
 No prerequisites.
 Offered as required.

 One unit.
 Discussion and analysis of areas not covered in regular courses.
 The content is determined by the instructor and the department based upon student interest and faculty research.
-Prerequisites: PS 101 and permission of the instructor.
+Prerequisite: PS 101 or permission of the instructor.
 Offered as required.
 May be taken more than once.

 One unit.
 An examination of the principal theories of the origin, structure, and dynamics of the personality, including the psychoanalytic, trait, existential, and behavioristic schools of thought.
 Theorists studied include Freud, Jung, Adler, Skinner, Horney, Erikson, Bandura, Rogers, and May.
 A comparative and critical approach is taken.
 Prerequisite: PS 101.
 Offered as required.